MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 You must have the following values from the Azure AD registration process to retrieve an access token from the identity platform:

-* The **Application ID** assigned by the app registration portal.
-If your app supports single sign-on (SSO), you must use the same Application ID for your app and SSO.
+* **Application ID**: The app ID assigned by the Azure AD portal.
+If your app supports single sign-on (SSO), you must use the same application ID for your app and SSO.
-* The **Client secret/password** or a public or private key pair that is **Certificate**.
+* **Client secret** or **Certificate**: The password for your app, or the public or the private key pair that is the certificate.
 This isn't required for native apps.
-* A **Redirect URI** or reply URL for your app to receive responses from Azure AD.
+* **Redirect URI**: The URL for your app to receive responses from Azure AD.

 For more information, see [get access on behalf of a user](/graph/auth-v2-user?view=graph-rest-1.0#3-get-a-token&preserve-view=true) and [get access without a user](/graph/auth-v2-service).